rayaman/multi/README.md

 Changes
 -------
+Updated from 1.8.2 to 1.8.3</br>
+Added:</br>
+**New Mainloop functions** Below you can see the slight differences...
+Function overhead is not too bad in lua, but has a real difference. multi:mainloop() and multi:unprotectedMainloop() use the same algorithm yet the dedicated unprotected one is slightly faster due to having less function overhead.
+- multi:mainloop()\* -- Bench:  16830003 Steps in 3 second(s)!
+- multi:protectedMainloop() -- Bench:  16699308 Steps in 3 second(s)!
+- multi:unprotectedMainloop() -- Bench:  16976627 Steps in 3 second(s)!
+- multi:prioritizedMainloop1() -- Bench:  15007133 Steps in 3 second(s)!
+- multi:prioritizedMainloop2() -- Bench:  15526248 Steps in 3 second(s)!

+\* The OG mainloop function remains the same and old methods to achieve what we have with the new ones still exist

+These new methods help by removing function overhead that is caused through the original mainloop function.
+The one downside is that you no longer have the flexiblity to change the processing during runtime.

+However there is a work around!
+You can use processes to run multiobjs as well and use the other methods on them.

+I may make a full comparison between each method and which is faster, but for now trust that the dedicated ones with less function overhead are infact faster.
+Not by much but still faster. :D
 Updated from 1.8.1 to 1.8.2</br>
 Added:</br>
 - multi:newsystemThreadedTable(name) NOTE: Metatables are not supported in transfers.
 However there is a work around obj:init() that you see does this.
 Take a look in the multi/integration/shared/shared.lua files to see how I did it!